Skip to main content

 You can access 100-meter, 400-meter and 4-kilometre resolution tidal current zones for many areas.
 We recommend using the highest resolution available for your specific area whenever possible.
 Around islands and coastal regions, where tidal effects are more pronounced, opting for the 100m / 400-meter resolution provides greater detail.

-Transitioning to the 4-kilometre resolution and the full global models is advisable offshore.
-As you venture from coastal into ocean waters, the influence of global ocean currents becomes more significant, especially around the Gulf Stream, Straits of Gibraltar and the English Channel.
+Offshore, it is advisable to transition to the 4-kilometre resolution and the full global ocean models.
+As you venture from coastal waters into ocean waters, the influence of global ocean currents becomes more significant, especially around the Gulf Stream, Straits of Gibraltar, and the English Channel.

 Forecast Models vs. Observation Data

-Understanding that our maps are based on forecast models rather than direct observation data from buoy stations is essential.
+It is essential to understand that our maps are based on forecast models rather than direct observation data from buoy stations.
 While these models provide valuable insights, they may not always perfectly represent real-time conditions, especially in areas where ocean and tidal currents converge.

 Navigating high-resolution tidal current maps involves considering the intersection of global ocean currents and local tidal currents, choosing the appropriate resolution for your area of interest, and understanding the limitations of forecast models.